-Section N - Other important conditions
+Section L - Other important conditions

-N1 Accounts with insurance
+L1 Accounts with insurance

-If your account includes insurance, the insurer may pay money to us to give to you (for example, to settle a claim).
-We will hold this money as your bank and treat it like any other money paid into your account.
+If your account includes insurance, the insurer may pay money to give to you (for example, to settle a claim).
+We will hold this money as your bank and treat it like any other money paid to your account.
 We will hold any payments we collect from you for the insurance either as agent of the insurer, or as your bank, depending on our agreement with the relevant insurer.